Aidan-McNay/ECE_Graduation_Validation/checks/common_core/README.md

 This is a folder for checking the majority of the Engineering Common Core Requirements (with the first ENGRD mandated to be ECE 2300)

-Liberal Studies, Advisor-Approved Electives, and all other Major classes are handled separately
+FWSs, Liberal Studies, Advisor-Approved Electives, and all other Major classes are handled separately

 ## Files